turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 - What resources have resource policies that allow public access?

-This benchmark defines public as a policy having at least one `Allow` statement that grants one or more permission to the `*` principal, e.g.,
+This benchmark defines public as a policy having at least one `Allow` statement that grants one or more permission to the `*` principal, e.g.

 ```json
 {